How to Overcome Bias in the Job Search: Tips for Improving Your Chances of Landing an Interview

 It’s wrong that some candidates have to consider this.
 As a result, I don’t think you should take this decision lightly.
 But I do think it’s important consider the possibilities angles and the realities of bias in recruitment processes.
 Is it possible that you are getting screened out of the process on the basis or assumptions that a recruiter or a hiring manager is making from your name?

 Consider changing your name on your resume, if that feels okay to you.
 If it doesn’t feel okay to you, absolutely don’t do it.
 The way to change your name on your resume is to select a name or a nickname that’s traditionally ‘North American’ sounding.
-This would become your nickname.
-I’d even re-submit my applications for any jobs that I applied for under my legal given name, under my new nickname.
-There have been candidates who make this single change and move from being screened out to landing an interview.

 If you’re considering changing your name on your resume, make sure to check out the full post on that topic, Should I Change My Name on My Resume to Get More Interviews?